-Moderate: The impact would result in readily apparent changes to Arches NP operations with measurable consequences that would require a need for additional staff, facilities, and/or funding sources.
+Moderate: The impact will result in readily apparent changes to Arches NP operations with measurable consequences that will require a need for additional staff, facilities, and/or funding sources.

-Major: The impact would result in a substantial change in Arches NP operations.
-These changes would require a need for additional staff, facilities, and/or funding that could not be obtained.
+Major: The impact will result in a substantial change in Arches NP operations.
+These changes will require a need for additional staff, facilities, and/or funding that could not be obtained.